ObliteratedEntertainment/PixelGameJam2024/README.md

 # Playroom Features:

+To test with Playroom, utilize the upper-right "Remote Debug" -> "Run in Browser" feature to get the playroom stuff to activate and have multiplayer running.

 ## Rooms:
 - Every Oasis is zoned as its own named room.
 Ie, `Oasis1_1`.
 The digit after the underscore is to allow overflow if the room is full to spawn a new shard for Oasis1.